What is Orthopedics Accounting?

 |---|---|

-- •Global surgery period coding errors meant the practice was leaving $117K per year in separately billable post-surgical services uncollected
+- •Global surgery period coding errors leaving six figures a year uncollected on separately billable post-surgical services

 Implant cost savings